nianticlabs/relpose-gnn/README.md

 3. Download pre-trained models trained with 7-Scenes' 6 training scenes (Table 2 in the paper)

-   comming soon
+   Coming soon...

-4. Evaluate each model on a correponding remaining scene
+4. Evaluate each model on a corresponding remaining scene
    ```shell
    conda activate relpose_gnn
    for SCENE in "chess" "fire" "heads" "office" "pumpkin" "redkitchen" "stairs"; do